pranshx/pranshx/README.md

 <!-- * Learn about me with this short [video resume](). -->

-* My Data Analysis toolkit includes Excel, SQL, Python, Alteryx, Tableau, Power BI and R Programming Language.
+* My Data Analysis toolkit includes Excel, SQL, Python and Power BI.

 * I regularly write on [LinkedIn](https://linkedin.com/in/pranshumittal01)